By the term "INI application file" it is meant the INI

 , then the PROMOTIC system creates the "BoilerPlant.ini"

-Basic settings are being stored in the INI application files that are necessary for the development or runtime environment.
+Basic settings are being stored in the INI application files that are necessary for the development environment or runtime environment.
 The basic useful parameter settings description can be found below.

 Description of keys in the [Promotic] section